 For most business owners, a short-term loan is the way to go.
 A shorter loan term allows you to get the money you need quickly.
 You might even be able to be approved and have money in your account in as little as 24 hours.
 It’s almost impossible to find a long-term loan that can do the same.

 Short-term loans also provide the right amount of money for business owners.
 You often need to ask for a sizable amount of money to receive a long-term loan.
 The lower amounts of a short-term loan make it easier to pay back the loan and get out of debt faster.

-“Most times, small to medium size businesses don’t need long-term financing …,” said National Funding founder and CEO David Gilbert.
-“Alternative lending options, like working capital loans, merchant cash advances or small ticket equipment leasing, offer the flexibility and quick turnaround needed for owners to keep their businesses running smoothly.”
+“Most times, small to medium-size businesses don’t need long-term financing,” said National Funding founder and CEO David Gilbert.
+“Alternative lending options, like working capital loans, or small-ticket equipment leasing, offer the flexibility and quick turnaround needed for owners to keep their businesses running smoothly.”

 Essentially, short-term loans are an easier way for business owners to get liquidity and overcome financial setbacks, as opposed to taking on larger, more long-term debt.

 Long-Term Business Loans